Along with special exercises, you can also try to manage your pain with:

 Heat

-Applying heat to the areas that are tender such as the lower back and hip or bottom can help you to manage your pain.
-Heat can be a hot pack, hot water bottle, hot shower or bath.
+Heat can be a hot pack, hot water bottle, warm shower or bath.
 Do not apply heat directly to your baby bump.

 It is easy to overheat in pregnancy.
-Make sure the room is well-ventilated and have a glass of water nearby if you're having a bath.
+Make sure the room is well ventilated and have a glass of water nearby if you're having a bath.

 Important